 Every product we recommend has gone through either Healthline's or Optum Now's vetting processes.
 If you buy through links on this page, we may receive a small commission or other tangible benefit.
 Healthline has sole editorial control over this newsletter.
 Potential uses for the products listed here are not health claims made by the manufacturers.
 Healthline and Optum Now are owned by RVO Health. © 2026 RVO Health 1101 Red Ventures Drive Fort Mill, SC 29707 | | | | | | | |

-TrumpRx has officially launched and is said to lower the cost of GLP-1s, fertility drugs, and other high cost medications.
-However, experts say that most prescription medications will remain more affordable to consumers through traditional health insurance plans. | | | | | | | | | | | | | | Join our 2-day email series and learn how to keep yourself and your skin safe from this cancer. | | | | | | | | | | | | | | | | | Until then, | | Take care of yourself, and we'll see you again soon! | | | | View in browser Did a friend send you this email?
+A new study found that regular physical activity may improve cancer survival rates.
+The positive effects of exercise were also observed in cancer survivors who were inactive prior to their diagnosis. | | | Sponsored by | | | | | | | | | | | | | | | | | | | Join Bezzy Migraine to connect with people who get it — because they're living with migraines too. | | | | | | | | | | | | | | | | | Until then, | | Take care of yourself, and we'll see you again soon! | | | | View in browser Did a friend send you this email?
 Subscribe here.
 To see all newsletters, click here.
 Privacy | Unsubscribe We may feature your messages to our inbox within our content.
 Please do not provide any personal identifiable information.
 Replies may be edited for length and clarity.
 For more, see our Privacy Policy.

 Our website services, content, and products are for informational purposes only.
 Healthline does not provide medical advice, diagnosis, or treatment and should not be used as a substitute for medical advice from a healthcare professional.
 Healthline encourages you to make any treatment decisions with your healthcare professional.